qqfly/how-to-learn-robotics/Pages/DirtyYourHands.md

-看完 Craig 的书后，你应该对工业机器人的原理有了一个大概的概念，但是，你缺乏实际动手经验，不清楚如何将书上的东西应用到实际机器人上。机器人毕竟是一个实践性的学科，一直停留在理论，不仅无用、而且无趣。

 After finishing reading of Craig's textbook, I think you should have built a basic structure of about industrial robots in your mind.
 However, you still may need more hands-on practise, and probably have few ideas on implement knowledge from textbooks to the real/physical robots.
 After all, robotics is a practical displine, it would be wasting of time and boring if you spent too much time on theory.

 **Get your hands dirty!**

 ### 4.1 Hands-On

-如果是本科生的话，非常建议参加一些比赛，如 RoboMaster、飞思卡尔智能车大赛、电子设计大赛等；也可以加入学校的一些科技组织, like in MIT。主要是熟悉各种电子电路、培养动手能力。

-If you were a undergraduate student, it would be very helpful for you to gain some hands-on experience by participating robotics competions, such as RoboMaster and NXP Cup.
+If you were a undergraduate student, it would be very helpful for you to gain some hands-on experience by participating robotics competitions, such as RoboMaster and NXP Cup.
 You can also try to participate into hands-on STEM clubs in your school.
 The main purpose is getting familiar with various electronic circuit and developing operation ability.

-但是，以我的观察，很多科技比赛大牛，在理论学习上往往比较弱。这主要是因为科技比赛强调的是系统能力，决定比赛结果的往往是一些小 tricks，而非理论知识；而且，比赛容易让人产生一种虚假的充实感，每天都很忙碌，但是可能只是在重复低级工作。这两个原因很容易让人陷入 local minima，无法在理论方面更进一步。

-However,

-所以，我有个不成熟的小建议：参加比赛和学生科技活动的话，有过两次完整的经历就够了。之后应该迅速将重点转向理论学习。

-如果身边有可以玩的机器人硬件，也可以尝试玩一玩，或者在 RobotStudio/Vrep/Gazebo 里玩仿真的机器人。
+However, from my experience, I have seen many people who are good at those competitions normally have a lack on basic theoretical study.
+Because in competition systematic operation ablity is more emphasized than theories, the result usually looks up on some small tricks.
+Also, the competitions would create a false sense of fullness to people which make them feel they are busy on working everyday, but probably just some repeatable easy work.
+These reasons will make people trapped into their local minima, can hardly move forward in theoretical study.

+Therefore, I have a small suggestion to share: a few of robotics competition or other activities is enough, after that theoretic studies are much more important.

+If you have a chance to play some hardware robotics, don't waste your resource, if not you can still play around with simulated robotics in RobotStudio/Vrep/Gazebo.

 ### 4.2 Penn's Robotics Specialization